Associate Lecturer of Telecommunications and Director of Digital Sports Production

 In 2019, Ball State Sports Link partnered with Cardiff Met University in Cardiff, Wales to collaborate internationally on learning opportunities and immersions.
 In spring 2020, Kartman and students travelled to Wales to produce Transatlantic Storytelling, a feature-length documentary on sport and culture in Wales.

 Kartman brings years of experience in sports broadcasting to the department.
 He freelances as a producer, director, technical director, and audio on productions around the country.
-His work includes NBA regional TV, Tupelo Raycom productions of ESPN3 and NCAA.com events, IMS Productions, ESPN, Fox Sports, and CBS Sports.
+His work includes NBA regional TV, FOX Sports college basketball and US Open Golf, Big3 Basketball on CBS, Big Ten Network football and basketball, Tupelo Honey productions of ESPN and NCAA.com events, and NBC Sports coverage of the Drake Relays.
 He traveled to the 2012 London Olympic Games with the Ball State at the Games immersive learning project, producing feature stories and vignettes on numerous Olympians.
 Kartman has worked with Ball State Sports Link as a student and a graduate assistant since 2009.

 Kartman is a graduate of Ball State University with his bachelor's in Telecommunications and a master's in Digital Storytelling.